VerwimpEli/project_wit/cpp/README.md

 - Make script: `make main_umf`

 #### Compile & build on windows
 _Unless somebody can compile SuiteSparse on windows, the fast UmfLUSolver is linux only.
-Test fails can be compiled in the same way as the main program.
+Test files can be compiled in the same way as the main program.
 Replace CXX by favorite compiler._
 - `CXX -O3 -Wall -I./dependencies/eigen/ -I./src/ -o apps/main_win src/main.cpp src/MMASolver.cpp src/util.cpp src/BoundaryCondition.cpp`